-This year marks the twelfth year that I’ve been online… My path started blogging and trying to generate some cash from advertising and has led me here… Building sales funnels and software solutions for clients.
+This year marks the twelfth year that I’ve been online… My path started blogging and trying to generate some cash from advertising and has led me here… Building done for you sales funnels and software solutions for clients.

 Now, back when I got started, I had no idea what people wanted.
 I didn’t know what an ‘customer avatar‘ was and I surely couldn’t write copy to save my life.
 So, I did what everyone does and threw a bunch of stuff at the wall hoping to get lucky!
 To put it simply, I never did.

 There was never a moment that I can look back on and say, “That’s it.
 That was a turning point in my business.
 That person/thing/promotion/etc. made it all worth it.”